FlowFuse/website/development/index.md

 ### Cadence

 FlowForge is released every four weeks, on a Thursday.
 There are 13 releases each year.
-The initial release was published on 20th of January.
+The initial release was published on 2022/01/20.
 This implies releases will be scheduled on the following dates.

  -  2022/07/07 (0.7)